The Magi and the Christmas

 star to lead them, "they were overjoyed."
 And they would not really care what Herod had said.

-In fact, if they received the dream about Herod before visiting him, they may have doubted
+In fact, if the Magi received the dream about Herod before visiting him, they may have doubted

-anything that came through him.
+anything that came through Herod.
 Bethlehem is not far enough from

-Jerusalem to require stopping to sleep, and have a dream during that
+Jerusalem to require stopping to sleep, and therefore have an opportunity

 sleep.
 By horse or camel it would take just a few hours at most.
 So the